01

 What turns a paying client into a committed one.

-These are the four moments — in order — that consistently produce week-1 lock-in.
-The day numbering is approximate; the order is reliable.
-Each moment requires the previous one to have already happened.
+These are the four moments, in order, that consistently produce week-1 lock-in.
+The day numbering is approximate.
+The order is reliable.
+Each moment requires the previous one to have already happened, and each one is something the coach can directly engineer.

-2. Moment 02 — The first piece of personalised feedback (typically Day 4–5)
+2. Moment 02.
+The first piece of personalised feedback (typically Day 4 or 5)

 The coach replies with feedback that names something specific from the client's data.
-"Strong first session — your bench warm-ups looked tentative, let's start working sets at 70% next week" is lock-in.
+"Strong first session, your bench warm-ups looked tentative, let's start working sets at 70 percent next week" is lock-in.
 "Great work, keep it up" is not.
 The client has to feel seen by name and detail, not by template.
 This is the moment the relationship stops feeling generic.

 The first weekly check-in lands and the coach replies with a real review and a specific direction for week 2.
 "This week was good.
-Next week we add 5 kg to your squats and protect protein at lunch — here's why."
+Next week we add 5 kg to your squats and protect protein at lunch.
+Here is why."
 The client now knows what coaching feels like as a recurring rhythm, not as a one-time onboarding burst.
 This moment closes lock-in.

 By Friday of week one, all four moments have either happened or they haven't.
 If all four happened, the client has crossed.
 If two or three did, retention is fine for month 1 but fragile in month 2.
 If only one did, the coach is already in recovery mode and probably doesn't know it.